mariobox/Hugo-Source/content/about.md

 * I'm fluent in English, Spanish and Portuguese.

 * I'm defined as an [INTJ](http://mariosanchez.org/images/INTJ.PNG) introvert according to the Myers-Briggs personality type indicator.
-I am most comfortable working by myself, and thrive in challenging work environments where I have a high degree of autonomy and control over my deliverables.
+I am most comfortable working by myself, and thrive in challenging environments where I have a high degree of autonomy and control over my work.

-* In my spare time I try to learn all I can about front end web development and basic programming, using online platforms like [Treehouse](https://teamtreehouse.com/mariosanchezcarrion) and [Codecademy](https://www.codecademy.com/scriptNinja80439).
+* In my spare time I am learning front end web development and basic programming, using online platforms like [Treehouse](https://teamtreehouse.com/mariosanchezcarrion) and [Codecademy](https://www.codecademy.com/scriptNinja80439).

 * I am an avid soccer fan.
 I rarely miss a game of my favorite team, Argentine side [River Plate](http://farm5.staticflickr.com/4055/4448440498_5d731b2102_z.jpg).
 I also follow Spain's La Liga and other European leagues.

 * I am a frequent traveler both for business and pleasure.
 So far, I've visited 55 different countries.
 Here are some [pictures](../photos).

-* I enjoy [reading](../reading/) especially books about marketing, personal finance, personal development and biographies.
+* I enjoy [reading](../reading/), especially books about marketing, personal finance, personal development and biographies.

 ### Themes and Areas of Interest